 More Historical Facts…

-Originally, the town was located along the river Dnieper, in the lowland.
-At Lithuanian merchants’ expenses a bridge was organized on which merchants coming to the town had to pay taxes (called “myto”) to trade with local merchants.
+Originally, the town was located along the Dnieper Rvier, in the lowland.
+At Lithuanian merchants’ expenses a bridge was built on which merchants coming to the town had to pay taxes (called “myto”) to trade with local merchants.

 Wood-sewing mills were also located there and inhabitants of the town lived there.
 At present, this district is called Mytnitsa.